Frequently asked questions for persons who may be required to file a statement of financial affairs with the PDC.

-It is important to remember that only those addresses associated with properties owned by the filer or their immediate family members are disclosable.
-If the property is a principal residence, there may be some circumstances in which the exact location does not need to be reported.
-If a filer or their immediate family member is judge, prosecutor or sheriff, the law allows reporting a city or town and type of residence in lieu of the address of a principal residence.
+F-1 filers are required in most cases to disclose properties owned by themselves or their immediate family members, however, there are some exceptions.
+If a filer or their immediate family member is a participant in the Washington Secretary of State’s Address Confidentiality Program, or is a judge, prosecutor or sheriff, the law allows reporting a city or town and type of residence in lieu of the address of a principal residence.

 Washington's disclosure laws, including the F-1 filing requirement, were enacted by voters through the initiative process.
 The F-1 basically serves as a conflict of interest statement.
 Completing it allows you the chance to review your assets and property holdings each year so that you might be aware when conflicts arise.
 It also allows the public an opportunity to review whether officials might appear to have conflicts.

 If you are a candidate, your reporting period is the previous 12 months from the date you are filing the F-1.
 If you are newly appointed to an elected office or state appointive office, your reporting period is the previous 12 months from your effective appointment date.
 If you are an annual filer, your reporting period is the previous calendar year.
 The electronic filing application will determine the correct filing period for you based on your answers to the initial questions.

 Candidates file within two weeks of becoming a candidate.

 An individual appointed to position required to file must file the initial report within two weeks of the appointment.